RamblingCookieMonster/PSDeploy/docs/HowTo/Feature.-Setup-and-Teardown-Scripts.md

+# Setup and Teardown
 If you've used Pester, you might have noticed the Before/After constucts that allow you to call setup and teardown code, respectively.
 We borrowed this idea.
 You might imagine a scenario where you always want a particular script to run before or after a deployment, ensuring you are set up for the deployment, and cleaned up afterwards.

 We'll ilustrate two uses:  Scripts that you want to run before a single Deployment, or re-usable scripts to use on multiple deployments.